 Due to the variability of potential causes of arm pain, the team at Source Healthcare conducts a comprehensive examination when you come in for an evaluation.

 During your exam, the team reviews your symptoms and medical history and conducts a thorough physical exam.

 To confirm or rule out causes of your arm pain, the team may request diagnostic tests such as blood work, X-rays, or an MRI.

 Treatment for your arm pain may depend on the underlying cause and the severity of your symptoms.
 The team at Source Healthcare develops a personalized treatment plan for you to help reduce your pain and possibly resolve the underlying cause.

 Treatment options may include:

 In most cases, the team recommends conservative measures first before more invasive treatments are considered.
-If you fail to get relief from your arm pain, however, the team may suggest other treatments such as nerve blocks or stem cell therapy, depending on the cause of your pain.
+If you fail to get relief of your arm pain, however, the team may suggest other treatments such as nerve blocks or stem cell therapy depending on the cause of your pain.

 They may also recommend surgery.
-The type of surgery you need can depend on what’s causing your arm pain.
-For example, you may benefit from a carpal tunnel release if your carpal tunnel syndrome symptoms (numbness and tingling in your hand and fingers) are worsening.
+The type of surgery you need would depend on the cause of your arm pain.
+For example, you may benefit from a carpal tunnel release if your carpal tunnel syndrome symptoms (numbness and tingling, perhaps even weakness, in your hand and fingers) are worsening.

 Arm pain can develop from a range of causes.
 To get an accurate diagnosis and treatment plan, call Source Healthcare or book an appointment online today.